SonOfJ/TheFinalestProjectEver/README.md

 ### DAY 13 - June 1, 2019 to June 4, 2019
 **Jason**
 - I worked on user interface.
 I added two buttons to the start screen that light up when the mouse is put over them.
 One starts the game and the other one tells the player how to play it.

+**Christy**
+- I added comments to all the classes and updated the README